aspose-slides/Aspose.Slides-API-References/english/php-java/mathbar/_index.md

 ---
 title: MathBar
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/mathbar/
 ---

-# MathBar class
+## MathBar class

  Specifies the bar function, consisting of a base argument and an overbar or underbar